Learn about actual and potential costs

-Among the estimated 94,000 providers of accounting services, the top four firms account for about 47.0% of total market revenue, signaling a moderate level of concentration.
-The Big Four accounting firms (PricewaterhouseCoopers, Deloitte, Ernst & Young and KPMG) have engaged in numerous mergers and acquisitions throughout the past two decades,...
+Among the estimated 98,000 providers of accounting services, the top four firms account for between 30.0% and 50.0% of total market revenue, signaling a moderate level of concentration.
+The Big Four accounting firms (PricewaterhouseCoopers, Deloitte, Ernst & Young and KPMG) have engaged in numerous mergers and acquisitions throughout the past...
 Subscribe to learn more.

 Questions to ask potential suppliers